bq/protocol-stk-500-v1/README.rst

 License
 =======

-drag-drop-grid is distributed in terms of LGPL license.
+protocol-stk-500-v1 is distributed in terms of LGPL license.
 See http://www.gnu.org/licenses/lgpl.html for more details.